German battleship Bismarck: General characteristics

 The standard crew numbered 103 officers and 1,962 enlisted men.
-The crew was divided into twelve divisions of between 180 and 220 men.
-The first six divisions were assigned to the ship's armament, divisions one to four for the main and secondary batteries, and five and six manning anti-aircraft guns.
-The seventh division consisted of specialists, including cooks and carpenters, and the eighth division consisted of ammunition handlers.
-The radio operators, signalmen, and quartermasters were assigned to the ninth division.
-The last three divisions were the engine room personnel.
 When Bismarck left port, fleet staff, prize crews, and war correspondents increased the crew complement to over 2,200 men.
-Roughly 200 of the engine room personnel came from the light cruiser Karlsruhe, which had been lost during Operation Weserübung, the German invasion of Norway.
-Bismarck's crew published a ship's newspaper titled Die Schiffsglocke (The Ship's Bell); this paper was only published once, on 23 April 1941, by the commander of the engineering department, Gerhard Junack.
+Roughly 600 of the crew came from the light cruiser Karlsruhe, which had been lost during Operation Weserübung, the German invasion of Norway.
+Bismarck's crew published a ship's newspaper titled Die Schiffsglocke (The Ship's Bell).
+Bismarck carried four Arado Ar 196 reconnaissance floatplanes in a double hangar amidships and two single hangars abreast the funnel, with a double-ended thwartship catapult.